 Verrucas are caused by the human papilloma virus of which there are many different strains.
 In common with other viral infections they can sometimes be difficult to treat effectively although the Podiatrist at The Clinic at BWell is very experienced and can offer treatments not readily available elsewhere.

 Verruca needling performed under local anaesthetic (ankle block)

 Verruca needling is a relatively new technique in the UK although it has been practised in the USA for many years.
 Very few Podiatrists in the UK are fully acquainted with this technique although the Podiatrist at the Clinic has successfully performed many of these procedures for over 5 years – often on patients who have tried “everything” including going to their GP and seeing other experienced chiropodists/podiatrists.
 They are often pleasantly surprised at the lack of discomfort and the speed of resolution of the verrucas after surgery – the post operative pain is often less than cryotherapy.

 You will normally need to attend the clinic about 5 days afterwards, 2 weeks after this and then at 4 months.
-Should the verruca(s) still be present after 4 months’ the second needling treatment is offered at a nominal fee of £250 (to cover cost of anaesthetics, sterile dressings and a Surgical Assistant).
+Should the verruca(s) still be present after 4-5 months’ the second needling treatment is offered at a reduced fee.

 How long does the appointment take?

 Normally the whole sole of the foot is required to be numbed for which the inside of the ankle is injected with local anaesthetic.
 From entering and leaving the clinic please allow one hour and 20 minutes which will give time for an unhurried procedure.
 Please be assured there will be no pain whilst the procedure is being carried out as we take pain control and comfort of the patient very seriously.
 The procedure is made as pleasant and uneventful as circumstances allow.